Students walk out in protest after public high school holds a Christian revival: ‘Is this legal?’

 “My mind was blown,” Max Nibert, a senior at the school, told WCHS.
 “I couldn’t believe it.”

-Students, parents and critics have blasted Huntington High and the district for what they say was a violation of religious freedoms.
+Students, parents and critics have decried Huntington High and the district for what they say was a violation of religious freedoms.
 Those frustrations erupted Wednesday when students walked out of the school during their homeroom period, chanting “Separate the church and state” and “My faith, my choice.”

-Jedd Flowers, a district spokesman for Cabell County Schools, did not immediately respond to a request for comment early Thursday.
-He told local media that the Fellowship of Christian Athletes (FCA) and the school followed the rules in making the event voluntary, and that the issues stemmed from the two teachers who “made an error” in believing the Christian revival was mandatory.
+Jedd Flowers, a district spokesman for Cabell County Schools, told The Washington Post that the Fellowship of Christian Athletes and the school followed the rules in making the event voluntary.
+The issues stemmed from the two teachers who “mistakenly took their entire class to the assembly,” believing the Christian revival was mandatory.

-“It’s unfortunate that it happened,” Flowers told the AP.
-“We don’t believe it will ever happen again.”
+“Those teachers have been corrected and the district does not anticipate a similar issue in the future,” he said in a statement.

 The walkout comes as issues surrounding religion in school continue to bubble up nationwide.
 The mother of a Jewish teen in Chattanooga, Tenn., recently filed a complaint after the 13-year-old said students in her Bible class got a lesson on “how to torture a Jew.”
 In Florida, many parents and teachers fear proposed legislation that’s part of the “stop-woke” agenda of Gov. Ron DeSantis (R) would force teachers to whitewash religion courses, as well as history and literature classes.

 The sermon at the public high school of about 1,000 students was led by evangelical preacher Nik Walker of Nik Walker Ministries, who has performed other revivals in the area for weeks.
-Walker, who did not immediately respond to a request for comment, told the Herald-Dispatch that students with FCA reached out to the ministry about speaking at the school.
+Walker, who did not immediately respond to a request for comment, told the Herald-Dispatch that students with the athletes fellowship reached out to the ministry about speaking at the school.

 “We don’t even have to knock on the door,” he said.